bytebone/how2host/README.md

 The official documentation, with all the available components and icons, can be found [here](https://retype.com/components/).
 Before starting your work, please make yourself familiar with the available components, since there are many helpful tools that might make your guide easier to structure and therefore read.

+## Default Branches

+1. The `main` branch hosts the raw code currently hosted.
+Pushes here will instantly reflect on the website.
+2. The `public` branch contains the actual built code for the website. **Pushes here will be rejected**.
+3. New articles in development can be stored on a fittingly named branch.
+There is no autobuilding of these branches.

 ## Formatting guidelines

 1. If writing a new app guide, use the [app template](src/apps/_template.md?plain=1) as reference